 - For additional information and assistance with the application procedure please contact [email protected]

-For all MAE Card holders: The ID card issued by the Italian Ministry of Foreign Affairs (MAE Card) exempts holders from having to register their residence with the local authorities (Registrazione della Residenza Anagrafica with the Comune).
-The MAE Card may be used in dealings and transactions where the residence registration is required - Academic Service can provide supporting documentation on this matter.
-The MAE Card is incompatible with the residence registration and EUI researchers and fellows who intend to register their residence with the local authorities must inform Academic Service and return their MAE Card.e...
+For all MAE Card holders: The ID card issued by the Italian Ministry of Foreign Affairs (MAE Card) exempts holders from having to register their residency with the local authorities (Registrazione della Residenza Anagrafica with the Comune).
+The MAE Card may be used in dealings and transactions where the residency registration is required - Academic Service can provide supporting documentation on this matter.
+The MAE Card is incompatible with the residency registration and EUI researchers and fellows who intend to register their residency with the local authorities must inform Academic Service and return their MAE Card).